Selected Oral Quinolones/Selected Oral Cations Interactions

 How the interaction occurs:

-Your medicine contains aluminum, calcium, iron, lanthanum, magnesium, and/or zinc, which are cations that may bind to your antibiotic in your digestive tract.
-This prevents your body from absorbing the antibiotic.
+Your medicine contains aluminum, iron, lanthanum, magnesium, and/or zinc minerals.
+These minerals are 'cations' that may bind to your antibiotic in the digestive tract, preventing your body from absorbing the antibiotic.

 What might happen: